khalid1sey/AirBnB_clone/README.md

 * put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances
 * create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
-* create all classes used for irBnB (User, State, City, Place…) that inherit from BaseModel22 =
+* create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel
 * create the first abstracted storage engine of the project: File storage.
 * create all unittests to validate all our classes and storage engine